sluosapher/lenovo-ai-assistant-builder/mcp/README.md

-# Additional method to debug MCP in Intel AI Assistant Builder
+# Additional Debugging Methods

 ## Method 1 - Debug Logs
 If you have access to Intel AI Assistant Builder Debug build, you can refer to the logs located at `C:\Temp\IntelAia\*.pyllmserv.log` and search for `/chat/completions` or `openai._base_client`.

 ## Method 2 - Wireshark
-When you unable to get a Debug Build, you can always use `Wireshark` to sniff packets going back and forth to `ovms.exe` port.
+When you are unable to get a Debug Build, you can always use `Wireshark` to sniff packets going back and forth to `ovms.exe` port.
 However, this method requires some understanding on how to use `Wireshark`.

-### How to use Wireshark
+### How to Use Wireshark
 1. [Download](https://www.wireshark.org/download.html) and install `Wireshark`
 2. Once installed, open and choose `Adapter for loopback traffic capture`.
 For our explanation purpose, it is safe to assume `loopback` is similar to `localhost` or `127.0.0.1`.
     ![wireshark choose loopback](./images/wireshark-1.png)